 Normal tap water is mostly the safest, cost-effective and accessible option for dogs.
 The Journal of the American Veterinary Medical Association has found in a study that as long as the tap water is clean, it’s as safe for dogs as bottled water.

 Medical experts say that cold water isn’t bad for dogs, busting the popular myth that dogs might end up dying from drinking ice cold water on hot days.
 They suggest that cold water can be given to the dog as a treat or it may be put in the water bowl to let them drink it at their own pace.

 Electrolyte water is safe for dogs and even beneficial for canines that are weak, sick or older.
 That’s because the water’s salt and essential minerals might help it replace something in the dog’s body that may have been lacking owing to their condition.

-Alkaline water is perfectly safe for dogs and could even provide them with multiple benefits such as more flexible joints, long-lasting hydration, enhanced energy levels, and more.
+Alkaline water is perfectly safe for dogs (although not great for plants) and could even provide them with multiple benefits such as more flexible joints, long-lasting hydration, enhanced energy levels, and more.
 Just make sure you follow the tips given above if you’re going to give alkaline water to your dog.